RedddFoxxyy/Pomolin/README.md

 1. Download the `.dmg` or `.pkg` file.
 2. Open the file and drag the `Pomolin.app` to your `Applications` folder.

 > NOTE: The app has not been tested for MacOS yet.
-You can help me test for MACOS.
+You can help me to test for MACOS.

 ### Linux